ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-panicking.md

 In `no_std` programs the behavior of panic is defined using the `#[panic_handler]` attribute.
 In the example, the *panic handler* is defined in the `panic_log` crate but we can also implement it manually:

-✅ Comment out the `use radio as _;` import and add the following function to the example:
+✅ Comment out the `use radio_app as _;` import and add the following function to the example:

 ```rust ignore
 #[panic_handler]